-8.2.3.18.3 Functions That Change Axis Positions
+8.2.3.4.4 Functions That Change Axis Positions

-MLAxisAbs This full MLAxisAbs This full MLAxisMoveVel This full MLAxisStop This full ignoring the second se unction adds a relative distance to the current target Generator Position. unction adds a relative distance to the current Generator Position. unction sets a new target Generator Position. unction sets the generator position moving at a programmed speed. unction stops any current Generator Motion.
-It also causes the axis to starting any changes in Pipe position to be added into the reference position.
-It MLAxisAbs This fu MLAxisMoveVel This fu MLAxisStop This fu ignorin unction sets a new target Generator Position. unction sets the generator position moving at a programmed speed. unction stops any current Generator Motion.
-It also causes the axis to start ng any changes in Pipe position to be added into the reference position.
-It MLAxisMoveVel This fu MLAxisStop This fu ignorin unction sets the generator position moving at a programmed speed. unction stops any current Generator Motion.
-It also causes the axis to start any changes in Pipe position to be added into the reference position.
-It MLAxisStop This fu unction stops any current Generator Motion.
-It also causes the axis to start ng any changes in Pipe position to be added into the reference position.
-It ignorir ng any changes in Pipe position to be added into the reference position.
-It deceie erates, if moving, at a programmed rate.
-Position es the Axis to move by a programmed amount without changing the Reference on following an MLAxisStop.
-Also allows the Pipe Position to be used following AxisStop. conne positic motior the ne vertor is not connected, Zero Pipe Position and Pipe Offset.
-If convertor is cted (pipe active also), the pipe position and offset are left alone.
-The actual on is then set equal to the target position, and the Zero Offset is adjusted for no no. The Reference position and Generator Positions are then realigned so that we reference position creates no step in motion, with the lag between reference on and actual position being absorbed in the generator position.
-MLAxisWritePipPos Chang ges the pipe position to be the new value.
-May cause step motion. zes the pipe position to the Convertor block output value, and adjusts the axis Offset so that no jump in motion is generated. • sending the convertor output to the Pipe Position, and disconnects the rtor from the axis. calculating Pipe data and if the convertor block is connected to the axis it will nect the convertor and start updating the pipe position with any changes. • sending Pipe data to the Axis Block Pipe Position and disconnects the rtor output from the axis.
+MLAxisAdd This function adds a relative distance to the current target Generator Position.
+MLAxisRel This function adds a relative distance to the current Generator Position.
+MLAxisAbs This function sets a new target Generator Position.
+MLAxisMoveVel This function sets the generator position moving at a programmed speed.

+MLAxisStop This function stops any current Generator Motion.
+It also causes the axis to start ignoring any changes in Pipe position to be added into the reference position.
+It decelerates, if moving, at a programmed rate.
+MLAxisReAlign Causes the Axis to move by a programmed amount without changing the Reference Position following an MLAxisStop.
+Also allows the Pipe Position to be used following an MLAxisStop.
+MLAxisWritePos If convertor is not connected, Zero Pipe Position and Pipe Offset.
+If convertor is connected (pipe active also), the pipe position and offset are left alone.
+The actual position is then set equal to the target position, and the Zero Offset is adjusted for no motion.
+The Reference position and Generator Positions are then realigned so that the new reference position creates no step in motion, with the lag between reference position and actual position being absorbed in the generator position.
+MLAxisWritePipPos Changes the pipe position to be the new value.
+May cause a jump in motion.
+MLCNVConnect Initializes the pipe position to the Convertor block output value and adjusts the axis Pipe Offset so that no jump in motion is generated.
+MLCNVDisconnect Stops sending the convertor output to the Pipe Position, and disconnects the convertor from the axis.
+MLPipeAct Starts calculating Pipe data, If the convertor block is connected to the axis it will reconnect the convertor and start updating the pipe position.
+MLPipeDeact Stops sending Pipe data to the Axis Block Pipe Position and disconnects the convertor output from the axis.

-8.2.3.19.4 Axis Block Initialization
+8.2.3.4.5 Axis Block Initialization